https://hgic.clemson.edu/

 Vibrio vulnificus

-The organism Vibrio vulnificus causes wound infections, gastroenteritis or a serious syndrome known as “primary septicema.”
+The organism Vibrio vulnificus causes wound infections, gastroenteritis, or a serious syndrome known as “primary septicema.”
 V. vulnificus infections are either transmitted to humans through open wounds in contact with seawater or through consumption of certain improperly cooked or raw shellfish.
 Studies have shown that V. vulnificus is most likely to be present during warm months.
-In South Carolina, shellfish harvesting (both commercial and recreational) is generally not permitted between April and October.
-The harvest season will vary depending on environmental conditions.
+In South Carolina, shellfish harvesting (both commercial and recreational) is generally not permitted between May 15 and October 1.
+The harvest season may vary depending on environmental conditions.
+For details, you can contact South Carolina Department of Natural Resources.

-This bacterium has been isolated from water, sediment, plankton and shellfish (oysters, clams and crabs) located in the Gulf of Mexico, the Atlantic Coast as far north as Cape Cod and the entire U.S. West Coast.
-Cases of illness have also been associated with brackish lakes in New Mexico and Oklahoma.
+This bacterium has been isolated from water, sediment, plankton, and shellfish (oysters, clams and crabs) located in the Gulf of Mexico, the Atlantic Coast as far north as Cape Cod and the entire U.S. West Coast.
+Vibrio is naturally occurring in coastal waters, including brackish waters (a mixture of salt water and fresh water).

 Nature of the Disease